GStreamer/gstreamer/markdown/design/preroll.md

 A sink element can only complete the state change to `PAUSED` after a buffer has been queued on the input pad or pads.
-This process is called prerolling and is needed to fill the pipeline with buffers so that the transition to `PLAYING` goes as fast as possible with no visual delay for the user.
+This process is called prerolling and is needed to fill the pipeline with buffers so that the transition to `PLAYING` goes as fast as possible, with no visual delay for the user.

 Preroll is also crucial in maintaining correct audio and video